 After conducting further research, the team discovered a unique application within the module for punch lists.
 While utilizing BIM 360 for punch lists is not a new use case for the software, it was a unique means of communicating with trade partners and the owner as it streamlined the process into one central location.

-Before implementation of this innovative software, the field team was required to manually take a picture, go back to the office and input or combine any issues.
+Before the implementation of this innovative software, the field team was required to manually take a picture, go back to the office, and input or combine any issues.
 The BIM 360 Assets module allowed the team to templatize any punch issues using checklists live, drastically reducing any additional time-intensive work.

-As technology continues to grow and evolve within the construction industry, it's critical that Balfour Beatty’s teams seek customized solutions to improve operational excellence, streamline workflows and provide enhanced services and value to our clients.
+As technology continues to grow and evolve within the construction industry, Balfour Beatty’s teams must seek customized solutions to improve operational excellence, streamline workflows and provide enhanced services and value to our clients.